Body, mind, spirit

 From OMT to the Triple Aim of modern health care, let’s examine whether osteopathic medicine adds value to the house of medicine.

 In my last column, I tried to make the case that osteopathic medicine, as envisioned by A.T.
-Still, DO, MD, is defined by an emphasis on the self-healing capabilities of the body given the proper environment—what we today are calling lifestyle medicine—and the incorporation of the mind, body and spirit into a whole-person approach to care, what might be called mind-body care today.
+Still, DO, MD, is defined by an emphasis on the self-healing capabilities of the body given the proper environment—what we today are calling lifestyle medicine—and the incorporation of the body, mind and spirit into a whole-person approach to care, what might be called mind-body care today.

 I also put forth the postulate that while others might practice similarly to us, this type of care has been defined as osteopathic since at least the late 1800s, and we need to stake our claim to this definition of ourselves.
 I want to thank all of those who commented on the article, and I’m glad to see that it has stimulated conversations across our profession.